cobianzo/tesim-map-2025/README.md

     - go to the folder `/Sites/httrack-3.49.2/tesim-enicbc.eu/wp-content/themes/understrap-child-master/tesim-map-react-snippet/`
     - `git pull` from the `https://bitbucket.org/cobianzoltddreamteam/tesim-map-react-built/src/master/` project
-    - edit `snippet-for-web.php`, it has to call the right css and js from the built react.
+    - edit `tesim-map.php`, it has to call the right css and js from the built react.
     - copy them from /build/index.html

 # DATA